kago1988/useful-shell/README.md

-ps -ef  # lists all running processes ps j  # lists all running processes watch <valid linux command>  # places a watch stream on a linux command
+ps -ef  # lists all running processes ps j  # lists all running processes watch <valid linux command>  # places a watch stream on a linux command netstat  # find out which process is listening upon a port
 ```